Please read this entire page before accessing the application.

 1) Hep B vaccination documentation-

 In our Upper Division, students begin clinical rotations in the first semester.
 ALL vaccinations must be complete in order to begin clinicals.
-Because the Hepatitis B vaccination takes 6 months to complete, we are requiring that all applicants submit a positive titer OR a negative titer and the first two injections at the time of application.
+Because the Hepatitis B vaccination takes 6 months to complete, we are requiring that all applicants submit documentation of a positive titer OR a negative titer and the first two injections at the time of application.
 This process could take six weeks if you have a negative titer and require the vaccine.
+Do not assume that because you had the vaccine as a child that you will have a positive titer.

 During the summer, see your healthcare provider to have this blood test drawn.
-They must provide you with a quantitative titer that shows a numerical value indicating your degree of immunity (see example of sample lab results).
-You will need to hold on to all lab results so you can submit them electronically with your application in October 2019
+They must provide you with a quantitative titer that shows a numerical value indicating your degree of immunity (see example of lab results).
+You will nee to hold on to all lab results so you can submit them electronically with your application in October.

-2) Volunteer/Work/Shadowing- We will accept emails, letters, and other forms the state number of hours completed, description of observation, point of contact to verify hours.
+2) Volunteer/Work/Shadowing- We will accept emails, letters, and other forms that indicate the number of hours completed, description of observation experience, and point of contact to verify hours.

 **We will only use your Auburn email address to communicate**